 What is Smart Selling?

-Smart Selling is the complex of all the technologies and techniques that allow consulting and sales to be brought to excellence plans through digital.
+Smart Selling is the complex of all the technologies and techniques that make it possible to bring consulting and sales to excellence plans through digital.
 In one verb: LEARN.
 Learn the use of videoconferencing platforms, for example.
 And not just to talk: to effectively present offers, engage customers and investors.
-Again: learn how to structure webinars and digital demos, which have proven to have much more response than a social campaign.
+Again: learn how to structure webinars and digital demos, which have proven to have much more response than a social media campaign.
 Those who learn will travel faster than before Covid.
 Whoever does not, will sink.
 Dura lex, sed lex.

 And with us?
 How will the situation change in Italy?